chayde/chayde.github.io/_posts/2022-08-21-pihole-redirect-admin-to-root.md

 ```

 This line should allow you to visit the site directly `http://<IP/HOSTNAME>` with no `/admin` on the URL and the admin page should load.

+Now you just need to either reboot the host or restart the lighttpd service using: `systemctl restart lighttpd.service`